AM207/Site/am207/content/posts/homeworks.md

 Title: Homeworks and homework policies
 Author: Pavlos Protopapas
-category: homework
+Tags: homeworks

 #### Homework Schedule

 **There will be 10 problem sets during the semester.
-Problem sets are handed out weekly (on Thursday) and are due the following Thursday, at 11.59PM, unless otherwise announced.**
+Problem sets are handed out weekly (on Thursday, after class) and are due the following Wednesday, at 11.59PM, unless otherwise announced.**

 #### Homework Policies